Income

 Traditional Approach: One Account at a Time

-Retirement tax planning has long taken the approach of withdrawing from one account at a time.
-You’ll probably need to supplement your Social Security income somehow, and your retirement savings will be the vehicle for that.
+Retirement tax planning has long emphasized withdrawing from one account at a time.
+You'll probably need to supplement your Social Security income somehow, and your retirement savings will be the vehicle for that.

 With the traditional approach, you target one account, exhausting it before moving on to another.
-Often retirees choose to go after the taxable accounts through this method, paying taxes in the early years in exchange for some tax-free years later, when the income brackets are likely to be higher.
+Often, retirees choose to pursue taxable accounts through this method, paying taxes in the early years in exchange for some tax-free years later, when the income brackets are likely to be higher.

-When it comes to taxes on retirement withdrawal, your Traditional 401(k) or Traditional IRA will probably come with the steepest tax bill.
+When it comes to taxes on retirement withdrawals, your Traditional 401(k) or Traditional IRA will probably have the steepest tax bill.
 Exhausting those first could save you money down the line.
-You should also look at the taxability of your pension, since some states tax pension withdrawals as ordinary income.
+You should also look at the taxability of your pension since some states tax pension withdrawals as ordinary income.
 Your tax bill on stocks and other investments could be higher, but more on that later.

 Proportional Approach to Pay Less Taxes